douglasF5/petit-ui-library/README.md

 ## About

-A really tiny components library.
-Exercise from Ignite Lab React.
+A really tiny and experimental UI library that packs a handful of styles and ReactJS components.
+Documented with Storybook and deployed using GitHub Pages and GitHub Actions.

 - Typescript
 - ReactJS